aiwolf/CompetitionInfrastructureDivision/en/README.md

 You can publish it using your favorite source-code hosting service such as GitHub, Bitbucket, Azure DevOps, etc.
 Please don't forget to apply your favorite open source license to your software.
 After publishing your software, please send an email to the organizing commitee with the link to your software.
-- During CoG 2022, organizers and participants of the competition will evaluate submissions and vote for the most contributing work.
+- During the competition, organizers and participants of the competition will evaluate submissions and vote for the most contributing work.
 - To facilitate access, evaluation and voting, we will put the links to the submissions in this page.

 ## Important Dates